KnapsackPro/docs.knapsackpro.com/about.md

 permalink: /about/
 ---

 This is the base documentation for KnapsackPro.com API.
-You can find out more info about KnapsackPro [here](http://knapsackpro.com).
+You can find out more info about [optimal test suite parallelization with Knapsack Pro]({{ site.knapsack_pro_url }}).